ebellocchia/bip_utils/README.md

 ### Construction from Bip44 private key

-Finally, the class can be constructed from a *Bip44* private key.
-Please refer to the related paragraph.
+The class can be constructed from a *Bip44* private key.
+Please refer to the related paragraph in the Bip44 chapter.

 ### Watch-only class